 We do all that we can to support and care for you throughout your journey and it is important that you feel in control of your goals and the pace of your counselling.

-Counselling is by appointment only Mondays to Fridays in our offices in Shrewsbury, Tuesdays to Thursdays in Telford, and on Thursdays in Ludlow.
-To ensure you feel secure your appointments will be at the same time, with the same counsellor in the same room on the same day each week for, on average, 15-20 sessions.
+Counselling is by appointment only.
+We are open Mondays to Fridays in our offices in Shrewsbury and Telford.
+We also offer counselling in Ludlow on Thursdays.
+To ensure you feel secure your appointments will be at the same time, with the same counsellor in the same room on the same day each week.
 Appointments last for 50 minutes.

 For counselling to be effective it is important that you are able to commit to regular weekly appointments, you are in a stable and secure place and you have a good support network of family and friends.